Louis XVII: Biography

-Louis-Charles de France was born at the Palace of Versailles, the second son and third child of his parents, Louis XVI and Marie Antoinette.
+Louis-Charles de France was born at the Palace of Versailles, the second son and third child of his parents, Louis XVI and Marie-Antoinette.
 He was named after his father and his mother's favourite sister Maria Carolina, Queen of Naples and Sicily, who was known as Charlotte in the family, Charles being the masculine version of her name.
 His younger sister, Sophie, was born a little over a year later.
 He became the Dauphin on the death of his elder brother, Louis Joseph, on 4 June 1789.

 As customary in royal families, Louis-Charles was cared for by multiple people.
 Queen Marie Antoinette appointed governesses to look after all three of her children.
-Louis-Charles' original governess was Yolande de Polastron, Duchesse de Polignac, who left France on the night of 16–17 July 1789, at the outbreak of the Revolution, at the urging of Louis XVI.
+Louis-Charles' original governess was Yolande de Polastron, Duchess of Polignac, who left France on the night of 16–17 July 1789, at the outbreak of the Revolution, at the urging of Louis XVI.
 She was replaced by the marquise Louise Élisabeth de Tourzel.
 Additionally, the queen selected Agathe de Rambaud to be the official nurse of Louis-Charles.
-Alain Decaux wrote: "Madame de Rambaud was officially in charge of the care of the Dauphin from the day of his birth until 10 August 1792; in other words, for seven years.
+Alain Decaux wrote: "Madame de Rambaud was officially in charge of the care of the prince from the day of his birth until 10 August 1792; in other words, for seven years.
 During these seven years, she never left him, she cradled him, took care of him, dressed him, comforted him, and scolded him.
 Many times, more than Marie Antoinette, she was a true mother for him".